dustinpfister/blog_posts/_posts/lodash_chain.md

 ## 2 - Explicit Chaining with \_.chain

-Many of the methods in lodash are properties of the underscore variable that is added to the global name space when using lodash.
-However the underscore variable is a function rather than just a plain old object, and as such it can be called and passed a value.
 When doing so it results in wrapping the value for explicit chaining.
 Functions that return arrays, collections, functions, and values of any kind can then be chained together.
 However in order to unwrap the chain the \_/value method must be called.

 ```js
 let arr = _.chain([1, 2, 3, 4])